yarnthen/yarnthencohosking/_posts/2017-08-24-how-to-automate-booking-of-meeting-room-resource-mailbox-in-outlook-introduction.md

 excerpt: This post teaches you how to automate a booking of resource (e.g. Meeting Room) which is via a resource MailBox in Outlook (Exchange)
 summary: This post teaches you how to automate a booking of resource (e.g. Meeting Room) which is via a resource MailBox in Outlook (Exchange)
 categories: Tutorials
-tags: [vbscript, Outlook, Windows, Task Scheduler]
+tags: [vbscript, Outlook, Windows, Task Scheduler, Scheduling, Meeting, Schedule]
 comments: true
 ---